shiftyrose/shifty/README.md

 | Parasite      | The probability of the Parasite appearing     | Percentage |    0%      |
 | Maximum       | How many Parasite should spawn                |   Number   |     1      |
 | Kill Cooldown | The cooldown of the Parasites Kill button     |   Number   |   Global   |

+_The Global option for Kill Cooldown means that this setting will be the same as the Kill Cooldown in Custom Settings from vanilla Among Us_

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------